fedeandri/bugfu-console-debugger/README.md

 https://wordpress.org/plugins/bugfu-console-debugger/

 ## Description
-Easily Log and Debug your PHP code using the Browser JavaScript Console.
-Especially useful for themes and plugins developers.
+Log and Debug your Theme/Plugin PHP code using the Browser JavaScript Console.

 ## How to check if BugFu is working
 Open your browser console, if you see this header, BugFu is working properly